Join for Free

 Medical Guardian is another popular medical alert company with a range of in-home and cellular systems.
 The Active Guardian is a particularly good choice for visually impaired seniors.
 This lightweight device works on both GPS and Wi-Fi networks, offering a full range of protection at home and away.

 The Active Guardian is an all-in-one mobile system that features GPS tracking and optional fall detection, for an additional $10 per month.
 This medical alert system is also safe to wear in both the shower and bath, something not common for all-in-one units.
-The battery also lasts for up to six days on a single charge, making it one of the longest-lasting mobile units I’ve tried.
-Medical Guardian even throws in a lockbox and protection plan, which will replace a lost or stolen device for free.
+The battery also lasts for up to seven days on a single charge, making it one of the longest-lasting mobile units I’ve tried.
+Medical Guardian even allows you to purchase a lockbox or protection plan for an additional charge.

 The one downside to Active Guardian is the cost.
 Starting at $44.95 per month (not to mention an extra monthly $10 for fall detection), this system is definitely on the more pricey end for medical alerts.
 With that said, I think the price of this system is justified.
 Active Guardian has everything you could want to keep your loved one safe both in their home and outside.